jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ---

-# Why this talk?

-- At its heart, programming is all about **abstraction**
+# [fit] Programming is all about
-- We all want to be using the _best possible_ abstractions for building software
+# [fit] abstraction

-^ I could talk about concrete things, like RAC or how we build native apps at GitHub.
+^ Why this talk?
+I could talk about concrete things, like RAC or how we build native apps at GitHub.
 However, I want to impart abstract knowledge, so this will be a less concrete talk than you're used to.

 ^ Don't let your eyes glaze over, though, because programming is all about abstraction, and an understanding of theory is hugely important for solving practical, real world problems.

 ---

+# [fit] We want to be using the
+# [fit] best possible
+# [fit] abstractions for development

+^ The right abstractions can reduce complexity, increase reliability and maintainability, and give you greater confidence in the correctness of your code.

+---

-# What even is state?
+# What even is
+# [fit] state?

+---

+# [fit] State
-- **State** refers to a program's stored values at any given time
+# [fit] Your stored values at any given time
+# [fit]
+# [fit] Mutation
-- **Mutation** is the act of updating some state in-place
+# [fit] The act of updating some state in place

 ^ A value is unchanging, it has no concept of time.
 State consists of all the values you currently have.